-- Everyone starts by joining an Open Run; our next is our 2019 Season Opener, in either April or May of 2019.
+- Everyone starts by attending an Open Run; our next can be found below

 - Our FB page: https://www.facebook.com/eotbpage

 - The form to sign up for club notifications via email is toward the bottom of https://www.eotb.ca/contact/